Home

 Gathered here are poems from across McDannold’s published collections and chapbooks, alongside new and uncollected work, charting the evolution of a voice that has become both uncompromising and unmistakable.
 Collected Poems 2005–2025 is not a retreat into nostalgia but a reckoning—an honest, fiercely human record of twenty years in language.

-Available for pre-order at Magical Jeep Distributing
+Signed copies available at Magical Jeep Distributing

 Foreword by Dan Denton.
 Edited by Ezhno Martin.